fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 DB_PASSWORD = os.environ["DB_PASSWORD"]
 DB_HOST = os.environ["DB_HOST"]
 DATABASE_NAME = os.environ["DATABASE_NAME"]
-MYSQL_ROOT_PASSWORD = os.environ["MYSQL_ROOT_PASSWORD"]
 ```

 As we saw earlier, `python-dotenv` will load the variables In `.quartenv` and load it as environment variables in our computer, so then `settings.py` can access them using `os.environ`.
 We do this so that we can then deploy to a production environment easily with the proper environment variables set in the production hosts.
-Save the file[^2].
+Save the file.

-We’ll now initialize our `pipenv` environment using the `python 3.7` initialization to guarantee we have the right Python version in the `Pipfile`.
+We’ll now initialize our Poetry setup.

 {lang=bash,line-numbers=off}
 ```